mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 $ terraform apply --auto-approve
 ```

-Apply makes the changes defined by your Terraform configuration to create, update, or destroy resources.
+Apply makes the changes defined by my Terraform configuration to create, update, or destroy resources.
 The use of **--auto-approve** removes the need for you to type 'yes' when prompted.

 One new file is created:-

 - terraform.tfstate

-This State File contains full details of resources in our terraform code.
-When you modify something on your code and apply it on cloud, terraform will look into the state file, and compare the changes made in the code from that state file and the changes to the infrastructure based on the state file.[<sup>[6]</sup>](#external-references)
+This State File contains full details of resources in my terraform code.
+When I modify something on my code and apply it on cloud, terraform will look into the state file, and compare the changes made in the code from that state file and the changes to the infrastructure based on the state file.[<sup>[6]</sup>](#external-references)

 In the console there should be the output displaying the